dimaspandu/js-analyzer/README.md

 # JS Analyzer

-JS Analyzer is a lightweight, token-based JavaScript analysis and transformation toolkit.
-Instead of building a full AST, it processes raw source code into a compact token stream and performs syntactic transformations such as module extraction and ESM-to-CJS rewriting.
+JS Analyzer is a lightweight, **token-based analysis and transformation toolkit** for JavaScript and related web languages (CSS, HTML, JSON).
+Instead of building a full AST, it processes raw source code into compact token streams and applies deterministic, syntax-level transformations.

-This README explains the computational workflow, algorithms, module responsibilities, and how the codebase is structured.
+This README explains the core concepts, computational workflow, module responsibilities, and the actual project structure reflected by the test harness.

 ---